JackKiefer/numerical-diff-eq/docs/diffeq.md

 ### solcc

 Solves a **s**econd-**o**rder, **l**inear, **c**onstant-**c**oefficient equation of the form:

 \\[ ay^{\prime \prime} + by^{\prime} + cy = f(t) \\]

+The function will correctly account for all cases of characteristic roots.

 #### Definition
 {% highlight C++ %}